 New International Students

-Due to COVID-19 all arriving international students must ensure they are eligible to travel and are required to register with the University of Guelph’s Mandatory Quarantine Program.
+Due to COVID-19 all arriving international students must ensure they are eligible to travel and follow the guidelines of the University of Guelph’s Quarantine Compliance Program.

 Fall Admission: In June we will send you an email to welcome you to the University.
-This email will highlight some important programs within our office that you should be aware of, tips on how to get prepared for coming to Canada, how to connect with other students, and a Pre-Arrival Handbook.
+This email will highlight some important International Student Experience programs that you should be aware of, tips on how to get prepared for coming to Canada, how to connect with other students, and a Pre-Arrival Handbook.

 Check your University of Guelph email address (@uoguelph.ca) regularly.
-After the initial welcome email, all communication from our office will be sent to your university email address.
+After the initial welcome email, all communication from International Student Experience will be sent to your university email address.
 It is important to check this often to avoid missing out on important information and engagement opportunities at the university.

 We encourage you to get in touch with us by emailing us at email@example.com after you have accepted your offer of admission and as you prepare to come to Guelph.
 We want to get to know you and make the process as seamless as it can be.
 Email us, even if it is just to introduce yourself.

 If you are an exchange student, you will receive all your information from Education Abroad Advisors at the Centre for International Programs.
 Please contact the Centre for International Programs if you have any questions (firstname.lastname@example.org).